Kin The Know

 Does your newborn baby need vitamin B12 too?

-So, what happens once bub comes out?
-Can you give up the steak, seafood and supplements?
-Not so fast.
 You should still aim to maintain healthy vitamin B12 levels by getting at least 2.8 mcg per day — this is the amount recommended for breastfeeding women.

 Your brand-new bundle of joy needs vitamin B12, too.
-Their body uses it to nurture brain development and to create healthy red blood cells, and an untreated deficiency can lead to irreversible brain damage.
+Their body uses it to nurture brain development and to create healthy red blood cells, and an untreated deficiency can lead to irreversible brain damage [16].

 If you’re deficient, though, they could end up deficient, too.
 That’s why maintaining a diet rich in vitamin B12-containing foods is important, or at least continuing to take a nutritional supplement.